material-components/material-components-android/docs/components/NavigationDrawer.md

 #### Content descriptions

-A content description can be set on `<item>`s in the `NavigationView` menu so that screen readers like TalkBack are able to announce their purpose or action, if any.
+A content description can be set on `<item>`s in the `NavigationView` menu so that screen readers like TalkBack are able to announce their purpose or action.
 This can be done in XML using the `android:contentDescription` attribute or programmatically with `navigationView.menu.findItem(R.id.itemId)#setContentDescription` (on API 26 and above).

-Any `ImageView`s within the header layout should also have a content description set on them.
+Any `ImageView`s within the header layout should also have a content description set.

 #### Opening and closing navigation drawers